Michael-Jing/self-driving-car-nd/CarND-Advanced-Lane-Lines/writeup_report.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 1. find peaks of left and right lane line
-I used a function `get_histogram` to sum each column(only the bottom half) in the thresholded binary image, then another function `find_peaks` to find the column number ie x position with the most pixels turned on.
+I used a function `get_histogram` (line 370 through 372) to sum each column(only the bottom half) in the thresholded binary image, then another function `find_peaks` (line 374 through 378) to find the column number ie x position with the most pixels turned on.

-2. use sliding window to find points on the thresholded binary image to find points on the left and right lane line I created a class `CPointsDetector` to find pixels on the lane lines.
-The idea is the same as demonstrated in the course. ie, sliding through bands of the binary image from bottom up, in each band, search through a region around a center determined by peaks or points in the previous band, find the window with the most pixels turned on and append the position of those turned on pixels to the final result.
-The detected points are show in the below picture with read color.
+2. I used a sliding window to find points on the left and right lane line I created a class `CPointsDetector` (line 263 through 322) to find pixels on the lane lines.
+The idea is the same as demonstrated in the course, ie, sliding through bands of the binary image from bottom up, in each band, searching through a region around a center determined by peaks or points in the previous band, finding the window with the most pixels turned on and appending the position of those turned on pixels to the final result.
+The detected points are show in the left part of the below picture with read color.

 3. use the found points to fit a polynomial curve, this is quite straightforward with the `np.polyfit` function